luteberget/junction/docs/dispatch.md

 The dispatch selection menu has buttons for adding new dispatches of each mode, renaming, deleting, and opening them.
 Opening a dispatch opens the dispatch diagram and planning view (if an auto dispatch is selected).
+Each auto dispatch also has an icon showing whether it is currently satisfied or not on the current infrastructure.

 ## Dispatch diagram view